 Job interviews can be nerve-wracking, intense, stressful, and, well, downright funny.
 Whether you’re heading into your first interview or you’ve done this before, always remember the importance of common sense.
-You’ve probably received tips on what you should say, but just in case you’re not sure what should or shouldn’t be said, here are a few suggestions…
+You’ve probably received tips on what you should say, but just in case you’re not sure what shouldn’t be said, here are a few suggestions…

-Things you should never say to a prospective employer:
+Things you should never say in a job interview:

-- “My last boss was terrible.”
-While that may be true, no supervisor wants to think that you may eventually speak ill of him or her as well.
+- “My last boss was challenging.”
+While that may be true, no supervisor wants to think that you may eventually paint a picture of him or her that is anything but flattering.

-- “What kind of business is this?”
+- “What exactly do you do here?”
 It’s called research!
 Most any business will have at least a presence on social media if not a website.
 Get to know the business before applying.

 - “I’ll do anything you need me to do…I just need the job!”
 You don’t want to sound desperate.
 Willing yes, desperate no!

-- “I’m not a team player.”
+- “I’m a bit of a loner.”
 Unless you are 100% self-employed, you will be working with at least one other person, so don’t set yourself up for disaster right off the bat.
 Every business wants team players.

 - Use of curse or swear words.
 That may be offensive to the person interviewing you, and it shows a lack of maturity in being in professional situations.